With home loan rates low now might be a good time to fix. We explain the pros and cons of fixed and variable loans.

+The answer depends on your circumstances and goals as much as current market conditions.
 Locking in a rate for a number of years isn’t a decision to take lightly.
-There’s always the risk that you’ll be stuck with a rate much higher than those offered on variable rate loans if the RBA decides to cut the official cash rate after you fix.
-There’s also the flip side: you might enjoy a loan with a rate much lower than the variable rate loans available if the RBA cuts rates.
+There’s always the risk that you’ll be stuck with a rate much higher if the RBA decides to cut the official cash rate after you fix.
+There’s also the flip side: you might enjoy a loan with a rate much lower than the variable rate loans available if the RBA raises rates.

 How do fix rate loans differ from variable rate loans?